Understanding The Consequences Of Megan’s Law And Lifetime Parole Supervision (LPS)

 Parole Supervision For Life

 Additionally, Megan’s Law imposes parole supervision for life, which means that a convicted offender will have the terms and conditions of parole, including an assigned parole officer, for the rest of the offender’s life.
 A convicted offender subject to PSL could also potentially be required to wear a monitoring device that tracks every movement.
 At the very least, after 15 years, the court may grant a request to release a convicted offender from parole supervision.
 In other words, any convicted sex offender must not commit any other crimes in the future, or they could immediately end up back in jail, serving an extended sentence in prison.

 Motions To Terminate Megan’s Law And Parole Supervision For Life

-I am experienced in filing motions to terminate Megan’s law and parole supervision for life.
-If 10 years have passed without any further contacts in the New Jersey criminal justice system, the strict conditions of Megan’s law and parole supervision for life can often be avoided.
-Doing away with these strict provisions will change your life.
-Your career options may change and your contacts with children and adults may be restored.
-I have a great working relationship with all of the judges in South Jersey; if anyone can get your Megan’s law and parole supervision lifted, it’s me.
+I have experience in filing motions to terminate Megan’s Law and parole supervision for life.
+If 10 years have passed without any further involvement with the New Jersey criminal justice system, the strict conditions of Megan’s Law and parole supervision for life can often be reconsidered.
+Freeing yourself from the strict provisions imposed could potentially greatly impact the quality of your life.
+Your career options may change and your contact with children and adults may be restored.
+I am a well-respected criminal defense attorney in the legal community in South Jersey.
+If anyone can get your Megan’s Law and parole supervision lifted, it’s me.

-The bottom line is that Megan’s law has strict requirements that could make your life extremely difficult for many years ahead.
+The bottom line is that Megan’s Law has strict requirements that could make your life extremely difficult for many years ahead.
 In addition to the social costs of being forced to announce to the world that you’ve been convicted of a sex crime, you will also be subject to severe penalties if you fail to register as a sex offender.
-That’s why you need to do everything possible to avoid being convicted of a sex crime in New Jersey.
-To learn more, call my Haddonfield office at 856-754-5501 or contact me online.
-I offer a free initial consultation.
+To learn more, and to schedule your free consultation, call my Haddonfield office at 856-754-5501 or contact me online.